sendgrid/docs/source/API_Reference/SMTP_API/suppressions.md

 {% endcodeblock %}

 {% anchor h2 %}
-Defining ASM Groups to display on the Manage Preferences page
+Defining Unsubscribe Groups to display on the Manage Preferences page
 {% endanchor %}

 To specify which groups to display on the Manage Preferences page of an email, add the group IDs to the X-SMTPAPI header of an SMTP message, or in the x-smtpapi parameter of a [mail.send API